Thinking (But Not Too Concerned) About RMDs

 The RMD rules don’t apply to Roth IRAs while the owner is alive, but things change for their heirs.
 Anyone other than a spouse who inherits a Roth IRA from a parent eventually will have to take mandatory distributions.

-3) The penalty for missing an RMD due date or withdrawing less than the correct RMD is 50% of the amount not withdrawn by the due date.
+3) The penalty for missing an RMD due date or withdrawing less than the correct RMD has been reduced to 25% (down from 50%) of the amount not withdrawn.

-4) If you’re not already taking them, your first RMD will be due by April 1st of the year following the calendar year you reach age 72.
+4) If you’re not already taking them, your first RMD will be due by April 1st of the year following the calendar year you reach your RMD age (73 or 75, depending on birth year).

 After that, RMDs are due on December 31st every year.

-If it sounds like I’m not too concerned about them, that’s because I’m not.
-But that doesn’t mean we all shouldn’t at least be well informed.
+If it sounds like I’m not too concerned about RMDs, that’s because I’m not.
+After more than a year of taking them, I can confirm they’re simply part of the retirement income flow.
+But that doesn’t mean we shouldn’t all be well-informed.
 It’s essential to understand what they are, the IRS rules for them, and how they might impact our overall financial situation.

 Why RMDs in the first place?

-When Congress created the IRA in 1974 and the 401(k) in 1978 (long before I had enough income to contribute to either), the proposition was very simple: Eligible workers could contribute a portion of their earned income to a qualified retirement saving account up to a specific limit and not pay income taxes on their contributions or their earnings until they withdraw the funds in retirement.
+When Congress created the IRA in 1974 and the 401(k) in 1978, the proposition was very simple: Eligible workers could contribute a portion of their earned income to a qualified retirement savings account up to a specific limit and not pay income taxes on their contributions or their earnings until they withdraw the funds in retirement.

 But the story doesn’t end there.
-Decades later, in 1987, Congress realized that ‘wealthier’ households might not spend down their now taxable retirement accounts fast enough for the government to collect those deferred taxes.
-So, they came up with RMDs to prevent taxes from being deferred for a lifetime.
+Decades later, in 1987, Congress realized that wealthier households might not spend down their taxable retirement accounts fast enough for the government to collect those deferred taxes.
+So they came up with RMDs to prevent taxes from being deferred for a lifetime.

 How are they calculated?